 - Mix pesticides carefully and accurately, taking care to use only the recommended amount specified on the label.
 Conduct mixing outside or in a well-lit and ventilated area.

 - Keep hands away from the face, head, and neck when mixing.

 - Open liquids on a level surface and below eye level to avoid splashing and spilling.

 - To minimize dust, open pesticide powders with scissors.

-- PPE should be stored at a central location on the farm and easily accessible.
+- Store PPE should at a central location on the farm that’s easily accessible.
 The appropriate PPE should be available and utilized during handling – which may include protective clothing, face shields, splash-proof goggles, respirator, and gloves.

 - When transporting, put pesticides in the truck bed or in locations away from passengers.
 Secure containers by tying down, blocking, and bracing them to ensure they will not roll around or fall out.

-- Be prepared for a spill during transportation – carry a safety kit that contains PPE, absorbent material, etc.
+- Prepare for a spill during transportation by carrying a safety kit that contains PPE, absorbent material, etc.